 Our practice is a multi-disciplinary and integrative medicine practice dedicated to brain health.
 As a result, we are able to offer a full spectrum of services and care, achieving better outcomes at a much faster pace.

-Dr. Chung is a board-certified chiropractic neurologist and fellow of the American College of Functional Neurology who practices in San Francisco at Azzolino Chiropractic Neurology & Integrative Wellness.
+Dr. Chung is a board-certified chiropractic neurologist and fellow of the American College of Functional Neurology.
 He is an expert in physical and neurological rehabilitation and has helped numerous patients recover from sport and spine injuries, migraines, dizziness, vertigo, concussion and complex conditions.
-Follow Dr. Chung on Twitter and join him on Google+
+Dr. Chung is the owner and director of NeuroAxis Health in San Francisco, CA. Follow Dr. Chung on Twitter and join him on Google+